GRM Daily

 GRM Daily (Grime & Rap Music Daily), formerly Grime Daily, is a British urban music outlet and entertainment platform.
-As the name suggests, the platform is an outlet for UK rap and its various genres, such as UK drill, afroswing, trap, and British hip hop.
-The platform also serves electronic genres such as UK garage and grime.
+The platform covers UK rap and its various genres, such as UK drill, afroswing, trap, and British hip hop; and electronic genres such as UK garage and grime.

 GRM Daily is the largest media outlet platform in the UK, followed by Link Up TV, SB.TV, Pressplay Media and Mixtape Madness.

 History

 In the early 2000s, pirate radio stations such as Rinse FM and DvDs such as Risky Roadz and Lord of the Mics were the only major platforms that grime and UK rap artists could promote themselves through.
 This meant it was often difficult for an artist to find an audience.
 With this in mind, Jamal Edwards founded SB.TV in 2007, an online music platform that would be used to showcase artists and allow them an easy platform to release music through.
 This was followed by the founding of Link Up TV a year later, and finally Grime Daily in 2009, all based on the same concept.
 Collectively these platforms have served as the backbone to much of UK urban music and provided a large outlets for artists to gain popularity and fame.

 Grime Daily was formed in 2009 by founders Matt 'Sketchy' Thorne, Pierre Godson-Amamoo and Koby 'Posty' Hagan.
 The platform was created in order to create a space for UK urban artists to showcase themselves and release music.
 At the time, the platform was named 'Grime Daily', to denote its affiliation with the grime music scene.
 For the first week, the website was used to upload old grime DvDs and videos, however they also wanted to film their own unique content.
 Initially, the plan was to have Jamal Edwards film content which would then be uploaded to Grime Daily, however Jamal instead filmed content for his own platform SB.TV.
 Posty instead decided to buy a camera and film content for Grime Daily himself.
 The "Daily" is a reference to the fact that the outlet originally intended to release grime related content every single day.
 Early on, one way this was done was by doing long interviews with artists, splitting the interview into parts, and releasing the parts from the interview throughout the week.
 An interview with grime artist J2K was Grime Daily's first ever interview.
 Co-founder Sketchy had previously built J2K's MySpace page, which led to Posty asking Sketchy to build the Grime Daily website.
 In its early days, the website struggled with high traffic and would go down on occasion.
 Within the first year, they hit over a million views a month.